chenh19/BRStudio/README.md

 ## Setting up the environment
 - [BRStudio](https://github.com/chenh19/BRStudio/blob/master/BRStudio.R) has been tested under [Kubuntu 22.04 LTS](https://kubuntu.org/) and linux systems based on Ubuntu 22.04 LTS.
-- To set up the environment, simply download the [latest release](https://github.com/chenh19/BRStudio/releases), extract and open the master folder in terminal, then execute [setup.sh](https://github.com/chenh19/BRStudio/blob/master/setup.sh) with ```bash ./setup.sh``` in terminal.
+- To set up the environment, simply download the [latest release](https://github.com/chenh19/BRStudio/releases), extract and open the master folder in terminal, then execute [setup.sh](https://github.com/chenh19/BRStudio/blob/master/setup.sh) with ```bash ./setup.sh```.
 - If you are using it under other systems, please make sure that all relevant packages are properly installed.

 ## Running the script